shashankprasanna/aws-dl1-workshop-2022/content/2_getting_started_dl1/_index.md

 1. Training instances on EC2 DL1 using models on Habana Github [Model-References](https://github.com/HabanaAI/Model-References) Repository
 2. Migrating models on to EC2 DL1 and training models using TensorFlow Public Model

-At the end of this workshop, the user will be familiar with how to run models on the DL1 instance
+At the end of this workshop, the user will be familiar with how to run models on the DL1 instance and be able to do basic model migration